 Update 1: Governor issues travel ban effective 1/26/2015 at 9 PM and declares state of emergency.
 State Emergency Site Here

 To Our Valued Clients:

 With many media outlets reporting that this winter’s first blizzard could bring up to 2 feet of snow for many regions in the state and be in the top 5 worst blizzards on record, we would like to assure you that we are preparing staff and vendors to handle the snow as efficiently as possible.
 More importantly, we wish you to stay warm and safe by staying off the roads and ensuring you have adequate supplies at home to ride out the storm.
 Utility companies are warning it’s customers to be prepared in the event there are prolonged power outages too.
-This means warm clothing, water and food are important to have on hand.
+This means warm clothing, water and food are important to have on hand, even for people that follow a healthy diet as the Rapid tone which works great to keep a healthy body.
 If you do lose power, be sure to report it to your utility immediately.
 As of 11AM, the National Weather Service is recommending vehicles stay off the road beginning Monday night and throughout the day Tuesday.
 The state is also activating its emergency operations center at 4 p.m. today, Monday.
 Emergency numbers are below.